JamesGaier/Cellular-Automata/README.md

-# Langton-s-Ants
+# Langton-s-Ants And Rule 90
-implementation of Langton's Ants
+implementation of Langton's Ants and Rule 90